“The Whole Emphasis Is on Exams”: Inside Making History for Junior Cycle History

 The shift to a new course has created uncertainty for teachers.
 “Teachers were very familiar with the old course, how it was questioned and how it was marked,” the authors say.
 “But this is a new course.
 The style of question is totally different, and there are no marks on the exam paper.”

 Making History is designed to address this directly.
-“What we are trying to do is provide the guidelines through the textbook and the skills book to help teachers and students approach the exams in a professional way.”
+“What we do is provide the guidelines through the textbook and the skills book to help teachers and students approach the exams in a professional way.”

 Clear structure, strong visuals